 The Z170 is comprised of an audio chip with an incredible 115 SNR stereo playback output.
 High-quality capacitors and OP-amps paired with this audio processor allow for negligible interference during any sound-centric experience.
 The ESD TVS diodes guard the components against high temperatures, electricity and help isolate signals to prevent interference.

 While the Z170 Pro Gaming offers the excellent sweet spot between performance and price, the aesthetics of the board itself is a very risk-free, tried and tested design in the “do it yourself” dominion.
-It is relatively satisfying since the black color works well with almost all designs however; the board lacks the flexibility and controls the RGB lighting offers.
+It is relatively satisfying since the black colour works well with almost all designs however; the board lacks the flexibility and controls the RGB lighting offers.

 The Asus Z170 Pro Gaming works well to serve the new builders as well as the seasonal PC enthusiasts.
 The architecture of this motherboard robust and a joy to look at.
 The construction of this version of the motherboard was intended towards the more average gaming population but overclocking with this is still a cinch and can be done with a touch of a button.
-All these coupled with its very moderate price makes it a phenomenal choice all tiers of builders.
+All these coupled with its very moderate price makes it a phenomenal choice for all tiers of builders.

 4. MSI Z170A Krait Gaming 3X